 In this scenario, an owner and spouse, for example, transfer assets to a newly created limited partnership in exchange for a 1 percent general partnership interest and a 99 percent limited partnership interest — a move that lets them stay in charge while shifting assets to others.

 The couple maintains complete control over the partnership through their general partnership interest, even though it represents only a small percentage of the family limited partnership's value.

 The value of these limited partnership interests will be significantly discounted due to the partnership's lack of operational control — third parties would pay less for a restricted interest in a company than they would for unrestricted control — which works to the family's financial advantage.
 The discounted value allows the business owner and spouse to give much more property to their heirs on an annual tax-free basis.

-Eventually, as the couple ages or decides to give up control of the assets, they may choose to transfer general partnership interests to heirs.
+Eventually, as the couple ages or decides to give up control of the FLP assets, they may choose to transfer general partnership interests to heirs.
 This would help ensure that, when they die, the IRS doesn't determine they retained too much control and shift the partnership's full value to the estate, hitting their heirs with a big tax bill.

 Consider, for instance, a business worth $10 million that earns $1 million a year, with the owner perhaps taking home $500,000 annually.
 Along comes an eye-popping offer to sell for $30 million, which might net the owner $15 million.

 Will that $15 million generate $1 million a year?
 Will it support the owner's family for the next 20 or 30 years?

-Owners often do sell in these situations, without having prepared in advance, she said.
+Owners often do sell in these situations, without having prepared in advance, he said.
 In one instance, though, a client with a tech business held off, feeling the company was in a position to increase in value significantly in five years.

-“So with that we did do some planning," said Davis.
-The client restructured from a C corporation to an S corporation, transferred funds into an investment portfolio and placed it in a GRAT.
-The client is now positioning the company for sale, possibly in a few years.
+“So with that we did do some planning," said DeLauro.
+"The client restructured from a C corporation to a S corporation, transferred funds into an investment portfolio and placed the business in a GRAT.
+The client is now positioning the company for sale, possibly in a few years."

 Given the complexity and the number of options available, it's important to consult with professionals to evaluate your situation before a sale.

 This article is for general information and education only.
 It is provided as a courtesy to the clients and friends of City National Bank (City National).
 City National does not warrant that it is accurate or complete.
 Opinions expressed and estimates or projections given are those of the authors or persons quoted as of the date of the article with no obligation to update or notify of inaccuracy or change.
 This article may not be reproduced, distributed or further published by any person without the written consent of City National.
 Please cite source when quoting.